Congratulations to our 2016 graduating class. Best of luck to you all!

 - Women in CS at BU Linkedin group

-- CRA Committee on the Status of Women in Computing Research (CRA-W) The goal of the organization is to take positive action to increase the number of women participating in Computer Science and Engineering (CSE) research and education at all levels.
+- CRA Committee on the Status of Women in Computing Research (CRA-Women) The goal of the organization is to take positive action to increase the number of women participating in Computer Science and Engineering (CSE) research and education at all levels.

 - ACM’s Committee on Women in Computing